Mink vs. Synthetic

 The synthetic lashes may not last you as long as the mink lashes would since they aren’t as natural and ultimately look fake due to the material and the glossy shine that the synthetic extensions give off.
 Synthetic lashes are only meant to be worn once and disposed of afterward whereas mink extensions can be worn multiple times and still keep their natural look and shape.

 Knowing which type of lash extension to choose

-Identifying the amount of money that you’d like to spend as well as the type of lash extension look you’d want to rock is essential.
+Identify the amount of money that you’d like to spend.
+Also think on the type of lash extension look you want.
 Also, knowing your lash type will be crucial before choosing which texture lash you’ll use: knowing if you have weaker lashes, thick lashes, or even sensitive eyes that may react to the fibers used in the extensions is essential to understand.

 The goal of lash extensions is to enhance what you already have unless you enjoy a more dramatic look.

 No matter the style you choose, lash extensions are a significant investment and a great way to intensify your daily makeup look or to make your high-end makeup looks stand out even more.